Dental Hygiene Technology Program

 Selective Program Admissions Application

 The application to join the Dental Hygiene cohort opens the first business day of March and will close the last business day in April, for our Fall admissions.
-If you are interested in enrolling, and have reviewed all the requirements, keep an eye out for for the application.
+If you are interested in enrolling, and have reviewed all the requirements, apply today.

 EFDA Certificate Program